 Device Identifier (DI)

 One of two components of the UDI.
 This is the product identification and serves to uniquely identify the medical technology product.
 Alphanumerically or numerically structured, it is static and ISO-based.
-Also contains the master data.
+It also contains the master data.
 Each UDI-DI is assigned to exactly one basic UDI-DI.

 Deadline

-By May 2020, the products must already be assigned a UDI-PI, otherwise the product may not be placed on the market.
-When the UDI must also be applied to the products differs according to product class. -> see product labelling obligation
+By May 2020, the products must already be assigned a UDI-PI, otherwise, the product may not be placed on the market.
+The UDI must also be applicable to the products differs depending on the product class. -> See product labeling obligation.

 EUDAMED